 No 10 per cent EWS quota for PG courses in Maharashtra

-New Delhi, May 31: The Supreme Court said that 10 per cent EWS quota cannot be applied to PG medical courses in Maharashtra for the academic year 2019-20 as admission process started long before the provision came into force.
+New Delhi, May 31: The Supreme Court said that 10 per cent EWS (Economically Weaker Section) quota cannot be applied to PG medical courses in Maharashtra for the academic year 2019-20 as admission process started long before the provision came into force.

 A vacation bench of Chief Justice Ranjan Gogoi and Justice Aniruddha Bose said 10 per cent EWS quota cannot be granted at the cost of others unless additional seats are created by the Medical Council of India.